Actor LaBeouf arrested in Georgia for public drunkenness

 SAVANNAH, Ga.
 (AP) — Actor Shia LaBeouf has been released from a Georgia jail after posting $7,000 bond on charges of public drunkenness.

-The Chatham County Sheriff’s Office says the 31-year-old was arrested at 4 a.m.
+The Chatham County Sheriff’s Office says the 31-year-old was arrested in a hotel lobby at 4 a.m.
 Saturday by the Savannah Police Department and released.

-In addition to the public drunkenness charge, he also was arrested for disorderly conduct and obstruction.
-Further details surrounding the arrest were not immediately available.
+Police say LaBeouf asked a bystander for a cigarette and when he was refused, he became disorderly, “using profanities and vulgar language in front of the women and children present.”
+When he was told to leave, police say he refused and became aggressive toward an officer.
+He ran to a nearby hotel to avoid arrest.

-LaBeouf has faced similar charges in the past.
-He is in the Savannah area filming his new movie, “The Peanut Butter Falcon” that also stars Dakota Johnson.
+LaBeouf is in the Savannah area filming his new movie, “The Peanut Butter Falcon,” which also stars Dakota Johnson.